 Herniated disc causes

 Sometimes, a herniated disc causes a variety of symptoms that can prevent you from living the active lifestyle you enjoy.
-While some lifestyle changes may help reduce symptoms, more severe herniated discs may require medical treatment.
+While some lifestyle changes may help reduce symptoms, more severe herniated discs may require more involved medical treatment.

-Why a herniated disc causes pain
+Primary causes of a herniated disc

 Symptoms of a herniated disc